Shinya (musician): Career

 Having had to postpone most of their 2020 30th anniversary tour due to the COVID-19 pandemic in Japan, Luna Sea were set to perform at Saitama Super Arena on December 26 and 27, 2020.
 However, both were also postponed after Shinya tested positive for COVID-19 on the morning of December 26.
+On May 6, 2023, Shinya was appointed an ambassador of his hometown of Hadano, Kanagawa.
+He recorded the drums for the songs in Daisuke Miyazaki's 2025 visual kei-themed film V. Maria, for which Sugizo served as composer.